ipriyankalimbad/AI-Trading-Decision-Support-System/README.md

 A comprehensive, production-ready Streamlit application that combines technical analysis, machine learning predictions, risk management, strategy backtesting, and AI-powered Q&A for stock trading analysis.

+## Why this project?

+This project was built to showcase:
+- End-to-end **data → ML → decision support** pipelines
+- Practical use of **machine learning for time-series classification**
+- **Risk-aware trading analysis** instead of naive predictions
+- Safe and explainable **LLM integration** for analytical Q&A
+- Clean, modular, production-style Python architecture

+It is designed for **educational, analytical, and portfolio demonstration purposes**.

 ## Features

 ### 1. **Data Processing & Validation**